Cuebong/Cluster-RTSP/README.md

 ## Dependencies
 This package was developed on OpenRave 0.9.0, which can be installed from this [GitHub page](https://github.com/crigroup/openrave-installation).

-To install, wstool is required.
+Installing Cluster-RTSP requires wstool.
 This can be installed using `sudo apt-get install python-wstool`.

 ## Installation